Deepfake Media Generation and Detection in the Generative AI Era: A Survey and Outlook: Deepfake Generation

 The early works for generating deepfake videos employ conventional GAN models for face swapping and reenactment, which are applied frame by frame \cite{nirkin-ICCV-2019, xu-ECCV-2022}.
 Nevertheless, these methods are usually part of more complex frameworks which have zero-shot capabilities, either involving more steps \cite{nirkin-ICCV-2019} or enhanced architectures \cite{xu-ECCV-2022}.
 Gao \etal~\cite{gao-CVPR-2023b} introduce a face reenactment GAN, focusing on generating videos of talking heads.
 The facial landmarks, expressions and head poses are extracted from both source and target frames to fit a face 3DMM and obtain predefined keypoints.

-To depart from the conventional paradigm and improve the video generation using GANs, subsequent works leverage the latent space of StyleGAN2 \cite{Karras-CVPR-2020}.
+To depart from the conventional paradigm and improve the video generation using GANs, subsequent works \cite{brooks-NeurIPS-2022,skorokhodov-CVPR-2022, tian-ICLR-2021, tulyakov-CVPR-2018, oorloff-ICCV-2023, yu-ICLR-2022} leverage the latent space of StyleGAN2 \cite{Karras-CVPR-2020}.
 A consistent number of methods divide the latent space in which they operate into two: one for content and one for motion \cite{skorokhodov-CVPR-2022, tian-ICLR-2021, tulyakov-CVPR-2018}.
 While some utilize an RNN for sampling the motion trajectory \cite{tian-ICLR-2021, tulyakov-CVPR-2018} and employ two discriminators, one for individual frames and one for the video sequence, Skorokhodov \etal~\cite{skorokhodov-CVPR-2022} compute the motion embeddings with 1D convolutional layers and use only one video discriminator.
 Oorloff \etal~\cite{oorloff-ICCV-2023} take a different approach by encoding both source and target frames, fusing their latent representations, then generating the output frame, while also utilizing multiple latent spaces \cite{abdal-ICCV-2019,wu-CVPR-2021}.
-Yu \etal~\cite{yu-ICLR-2022} treat videos as continuous-time signals and, with the help of an Implicit Neural Representation \cite{sitzmann-NeurIPS-2020}, they map an input signal (pixel coordinates and time) to RGB values in order to generate the corresponding video.
-Brook \etal~\cite{brooks-NeurIPS-2022} propose to generate multiple consecutive frames in low-resolution, and then increase their resolution with a super-resolution network.
-This approach ensures that training long video sequences is feasible.